 You will need approximately 40-50 pages depending on your style.

 As you can see, I only did two rows for this one.
-Begin to attach them to your base using your hot glue gun.
+Begin to attach them to your base using your hot glue tool.
 Fan them around the circle, and then create the second row by using the same technique.
 I used a scrap piece of drop cloth, that I also cut into a circle.
 I created some ruffles by simply apply glue dots and pinching into place.

 Once you’re finished with that, glue your ruffled piece into place on your wreath.